 I think it would be a good idea to switch out those elements for a nice area rug in a neutral tone, maybe one with some subtle metallic swirls or patterns for a little texture.
 It would add some softness to the room and help blend everything together nicely.

-Rustic Charm in the Hallway: Exposed Wood Beam or Plank Ceilings
+Exposed Wood Beam and Plank Ceilings

 You know how interior designers usually forget about the ceiling in hallways?
 Well, adding some rustic wood or beam detailing can really spruce up that space!
 I like to use reclaimed or faux wood beams spaced out on the ceiling to create a cool contrast between old and modern vibes.
 It also gives the hallway a taller and more spacious look.
 Just a little trick I like to use to make a hallway pop!